Skip to main content

 At Ramp, we support all banks; however, sometimes, the MCC code used for crypto-related transactions causes banks to block the process as a security measure.
 The MCC or merchant category code is a four-digit code to classify the goods or services a retail business sells.

 Even if transactions have gone through previously, banks can block any further transactions that they feel are suspicious or questionable.
 When this happens, it's best to contact your bank and settle the issue with them directly, as they have the power to fix any account issues.
+Unfortunately, we are not able to fix it on our end and make your card work.

 Did this answer your question?